Toonami: Toonami: Pre-Flight

 On February 27, 2015, adultswim.com launched the online show Toonami: Pre-Flight hosted by Toonami producers Jason DeMarco and Gill Austin.
 The first two episodes premiered on a Friday at 5:00 p.m.
 Eastern time, and was then moved to Tuesday at 5:00 p.m.
 Eastern time until September 25, 2015, when the show was moved back to Fridays at 6:30 p.m.
 Eastern time.
 Each episode features a series highlight, a weekly topic and other featurettes like sneak peeks at promos and spots, as well as announcements, and segments from voiceover talent Steve Blum and Dana Swanson.
-Toonami has also done panels from MomoCon, San Diego Comic-Con, Dragon Con and Anime Expo which they've streamed as part of Pre-Flight either live or on tape delay.
+Toonami has also done panels from MomoCon, San Diego Comic-Con, Dragon Con, and Anime Expo which they've streamed as part of Pre-Flight either live or on tape delay.
 On November 14, 2020, Toonami: Pre-Flight aired its final episode.

 Crunchyroll

 The anime-oriented streaming service company Crunchyroll became a sibling asset to Adult Swim after AT&T's acquisition of Time Warner, and its subsequent acquisition of the remaining shares in AT&T's existing venture Otter Media.
 In March 2019, Adult Swim and Otter were briefly placed under Warner Bros. as part of a corporate reorganization.
 The corresponding announcement stated that there would be synergies between Toonami and the service; the two properties had already announced a collaboration on Blade Runner: Black Lotus, an anime series set within the Blade Runner universe.
 In July 2020, Adult Swim and Crunchyroll announced a new anime series collaboration, titled Fena: Pirate Princess.
 At the virtual Crunchyroll Expo in September 2020, the two entities announced yet another collaboration titled Shenmue: The Animation, an anime series based on the video game series by Sega.
-The collaboration between Toonami and Crunchyroll was ended after Sony Pictures Entertainment/Aniplex acquired Crunchyroll in 2021.
+The collaboration between Toonami and Crunchyroll was ended after Sony Pictures Entertainment / Aniplex acquired Crunchyroll in 2021.

 Current schedule

 All times shown for each slot are Eastern.

-Effective as of the broadcast night of November 15, 2025:
+Effective for the broadcast night of September 26, 2026: